bcrist/limp/readme.md

 All functions from the [Lua Standard Libraries](https://www.lua.org/manual/5.4/manual.html#6) are available for use.

+    function spairs (table)
+    function spairs (table, comparator)

+Iterator generator like `pairs`, except keys are visited in sorted order.
+By default, the order is lexicographic, but a custom comparator may be provided as for `table.sort`.

     function nl ()

 Writes a newline character or characters and any indentation/comment characters as necessary.